Edison-zhu/TokenAirdrop/README.md

 ### Prepare token contract ABI and address
 1. get the token contract address
-2. get the token contract abi from the token contract source code(you can get it on etherscan.io using the contract address you get before)
+2. get the token contract abi from the token contract source code (you can get it on [Etherscan](https://etherscan.io) using the contract address you get before)
-3. copy it into 'token_contract_abi.txt'
+3. copy it into `token_contract_abi.txt`

 ### Here you go
 If you have setted holder address, holder key, token contract address in script, simply use this